In recent years, search engine advertising has become the lifeblood of a digital marketing campaign of many small businesses.

-- When it comes to your ad campaigns, never ever think of them as separate entities; they are a part of your business.
+When it comes to your ad campaigns, never ever think of them as separate entities; they are a part of your business.

-- If you offer your products or services to customers worldwide, you might need to set up your ad campaigns on country to country basis.
+If you offer your products or services to customers worldwide, you might need to set up your ad campaigns on a country to country basis.

-Search engines like Google are truly incredible in the sense that they allow you to target the customers in a specific geographical location of your choice.
-Take advantage of that.
+Search engines like Google are truly incredible in the sense that they allow you to target the customers in a specific geographic location of your choice.

 Search engine advertising tools

-Other than the Google’s Keyword Planner tool, there are two more tools that are very helpful in online search advertising:
+Other than Google’s Keyword Planner tool, there are two more tools that are very helpful in online search advertising:

-- Ads Editor
+- Google Ads Editor